Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game

 More precisely, let \(\{x_i\}_{i=1}^M\) be collocation points on \(\mathbb{T}^d\).
 The GPPI method proceeds in three steps.

 \textbf{Step 1}.
 Assume that the solution $m$ is in the RKHS $\mathcal{M}$ associated with the kernel $K_m$.
-Let $\boldsymbol{\phi}^o$ denote the observation linear operator and $\boldsymbol{m}^o$ the corresponding observation data for $m$, as defined in Problem~\ref{st_prob}.
-Given the current policy $\boldsymbol{Q}^{(k)}$, we approximate the solution $m^{(k)}$ of \eqref{eq:linear_st_fk} by the minimizer of the following minimization problem
+Let $\boldsymbol{\phi}^o$ denote the linear observation operator and $\boldsymbol{m}^o$ the corresponding observation data for $m$, as defined in Problem~\ref{st_prob}.
+Given the current policy $\boldsymbol{Q}^{(k)}$, we approximate the solution $m^{(k)}$ of \eqref{eq:linear_st_fk} by solving the following minimization problem